demisto/content/Packs/AutoFocus/Integrations/AutofocusV2/README.md

 Use the API key when configuring the integration.
 For more information on activating the license see [Activating AutoFocus Licenses](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/get-started-with-autofocus/activate-autofocus-licenses.html).

-## Configure AutoFocus V2 on Cortex XSOAR
+## Configure Palo Alto Networks Unit42 Intel v2 on Cortex XSOAR
 ---

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for AutoFocus V2.
+2. Search for Palo Alto Networks Unit42 Intel v2.
 3. Click **Add instance** to create and configure a new integration instance.

    | **Parameter** | **Description** | **Example** |